Skip to main content

 Trump’s two anti-environment actions in September 2019 are a reminder that he and the right-wing political infrastructure that is working to put him back in power are deeply invested in denying the reality of climate change, its causes, and its harmful impacts.

-Project 2025 “could decimate the federal government’s climate work, stymie the transition to clean energy and shift agencies toward nurturing the fossil fuel industry rather than regulating it,” Politico concluded.
+Project 2025 “could decimate the federal government’s climate work, stymie the transition to clean energy and shift agencies toward nurturing the fossil fuel industry rather than regulating it,” Politico concluded(link is external).

 Taken together, Trump’s actions as president, Project 2025’s plans for a future Trump administration, and Trump’s promise to “drill, baby, drill!” are a huge red flag about the enormous stakes in this election for Americans and for every person on the planet.